cmenk/blog/README.md

-# auliategarrahman.github.io
+# Aulia Tegar Rahman Blog

-# Aulia Tegar Rahman Profile
+To describe my appearance and my project.
+Love you.